Study History

 2016

-Report released: Who are Today’s Dads?
+Who are Today’s Dads? report is released.
 Key findings include:

-- More than 90% of participants were in paid work when their children were six
+- More than 90% of dads were in paid work when their children were six

 - Some participants reported long hours, little flexibility and multiple jobs.